dsoon/pseudonaja/docs/cie-syntax.rst

 * BOOLEAN
     * boolean expressions evaluate to TRUE or FALSE
 * DATE
-    * example, 31/03/2000
+    * example, "31/03/2000"
 * CHAR
-    * use single quote (' ') to define a character, example, ‘c’
+    * use single quotes (' ') to define a single character, example, 'c'

 Variables
 =========
-Variables need to be declared before use, and can include letters, numbers or the underscore '_'.
+Variables have to be declared before use, and names can include letters, numbers or the underscore '_'.
 Variable names cannot start with a number and use the name of keywords.

 To declare a variable use the DECLARE : *<data type>*